gKislik/AncestryInference/README.md

 ### SCRIPTS FOR EXPANDING THE REFERENCE POPULATION <br />
 loop.sh was used to submit jobs to the UCLA Hoffman cluster <br />
++ it takes a list of forward read fastq files with suffix _1.fastq.gz <br />
 makebcf.sh performs bwa alignment <br />
 makebcf2.sh maps and identifies variants, as well as to generate PLINK files for merging <br />
 mergeref.sh is used to add the newly made plink files to an existing reference population <br />